Akash8292/Piano_Music_Generator/README.md

 # Disclaimer

-I admit that the video or gameplay used is obtained through youtube and may under copyright protection.
-Such usage is completly inadvertent.
-It is quite possible that i overlooked to give full scholarly credit to the copyright owners.
-I believe that the non-commercial, only-for-education use of the material may allow the video in question fall under fair use of such content.
+I acknowledge that the video or gameplay utilized was sourced from YouTube and may be protected by copyright.
+This was unintentional.
+It is possible that I neglected to properly attribute credit to the copyright holders.
+I maintain that the non-commercial, educational use of the material may qualify the video in question for fair use.

 # About

 ## Abstract

-This repository proposes a model which can generate realistic piano music without human interaction using General Adversarial Network (GAN) proposed by Ian Goodfellow in 2014.
-This model generates piano music of 37 seconds from a latent vector of size 14.
-It is trained on <a href="https://www.kaggle.com/datasets/jackvial/themaestrodatasetv2">MAESTRO V2 dataset </a>.
-The model is built with `Tensorflow` and completly implemented in `Python`.
+This model suggests an approach that can produce lifelike piano compositions autonomously through the utilization of General Adversarial Network (GAN) introduced by Ian Goodfellow in 2014.
+The generated piano music has a duration of 37 seconds and is created from a 14-dimensional latent vector.
+Training is conducted using the <a href="https://www.kaggle.com/datasets/jackvial/themaestrodatasetv2">MAESTRO V2 dataset</a>.
+The model is developed using `Tensorflow` and entirely coded in `Python`.

 This generated music has many applications.
 In below video, i used generated music as background music for mario game.